-A member's non-compliance with the PhAMA Code and the OTC Code may result in a penalty of up to MYR50,000 (approximately USD12,415).
-Breach of the PhAMA Code and the OTC Code would also likely result in adverse publicity as names of companies which are the subject of complaints will be published.
+A member's non-compliance with the PhAMA Code and the OTC Code may result in a penalty of up to MYR 100,000 (approximately USD 25,509).
+Breach of the PhAMA Code and the OTC Code would also likely result in adverse publicity as names of companies that are the subject of complaints will be published.